mhazley/markdown-cv/index.md

 ## Hobbies & Interests

 I am an avid Home Brewer and I run the Homebrew Collab Brewing Club in Bristol where I encourage Home Brewers to come together to share knowledge, techniques and advice (and beer!).
-Like most curious engineers, I like to marry my job with my hobby and have recently developed a 3G connected, temperature controlled fermentation chamber in my shed.
+Like most technology minded people, I like to marry my job with my hobby and have recently developed a 3G connected, temperature controlled fermentation chamber in my shed.

 I am also a multi-genre music fan and like to attend as many gigs as I can afford.

 <!-- ### Footer

-Last updated: Nov 2020 -->
+Last updated: May 2021 -->